Who are the Friends of Campus Park?

 In 2019, The Friends of Campus Park (FOCP) was formed by a core group of these local advocates, initially under the umbrella of the non-profit Oxnard Heritage Foundation.
-In 2021, the FOCP expects to transition into its own non-profit, 501c3 status, with a governing board with a mandate to continue its outreach and share their knowledge and expertise.
+In 2023, the FOCP transitioned into its own non-profit, 501c3 status, with a governing board with a mandate to continue its outreach and share their knowledge and expertise.

 The mission of the FOCP is “to improve the quality of life of Oxnard’s diverse community by providing enjoyable and inspiring places through connections with people, nature, and by creating educational opportunities and environmental awareness”.

 The 33 acre site of Campus Park was the longtime location of Oxnard High School.
 The school relocated to a new campus elsewhere in Oxnard in 1995.
 The City of Oxnard subsequently acquired this site with the intention of someday transforming it into park space and other public serving uses.
 Currently, only the main gymnasium building, a two-story classroom building, and some recreational paved areas remain.
 The rest of the campus was demolished, leaving only fallow open fields and a few select trees.

 In 2016, a portion of the site, located in the south east corner, was formally improved as a fenced-in dog park, after years of informal use by dog owners.
 The balance of the open fields are closed to the public.